Chula Vista, California: 20th century

 In November 1940, the city purchased the Chula Vista Airport for Rohr Aircraft.
 The relocation of Rohr Aircraft Corporation to Chula Vista in early 1941, just months before the attack on Pearl Harbor, changed Chula Vista.
 The land never returned to being orchard groves again.
 At the Rohr factory, the 11,000 employees worked on power units for the Consolidated B-24 Liberator.
 In 1945, The Vogue Theater opened.

 Due to Executive Order 9066, the Japanese Americans who lived in Chula Vista were sent to Santa Anita Racetrack and then to the Poston War Relocation Center.
 One of those Japanese Americans from Chula Vista was Joseph K. Sano, who was an air corps veteran of World War I, and a member of the American Legion; during World War II, Sano served in the Military Intelligence Service Language School at the University of Michigan.
 In 1944, the state of California attempted to seize land in Chula Vista owned by Kajiro Oyama, a legal Japanese resident who was then interned in Utah.
 Oyama was correctly charged with putting the property in his son Fred's name with the intent to evade the Alien Land Law because Fred was a native-born citizen.
 The case went to the U.S. Supreme Court as Oyama v.
 California, where the court found that Kajiro's equal protection rights had been violated.

 The population of post–World War II Chula Vista tripled from 5,000 residents in 1940 to more than 16,000 in 1950.
 After the war, many of the factory workers and thousands of servicemen stayed in the area, resulting in the huge growth in population.
 The last of the citrus groves and produce fields disappeared as Chula Vista became one of the largest communities in San Diego County.
 In 1949, the city limits of Chula Vista expanded for the first time.
 Due to the construction of the Montgomery Freeway, the Arguello Adobe of Rancho La Punta was demolished.
 In 1955, the Big Ski Drive-In opened; until it closed in 1980, it was one of the largest drive-in theaters in the nation.
 By the 1960s, Chula Vista continued its expansion with the annexation of part of Bonita.
 That same decade, Filipinos and Mexicans began to move into Chula Vista in significant numbers; these included Filipino navy veterans.
-In 1963, Chula Vista became the second-largest city in San Diego County.
+In 1963, Chula Vista became the 2nd-most populous city in San Diego County.
 From 1960 to 2013, the South Bay Power Plant, a 700-megawatt, four-boiler plant, occupied 115 acres of the Chula Vista waterfront.